jeffboody/spp-mirror/readme.md

 Note that I found that many bootloaders implement the "Adaboot no-wait mod" which bypasses the bootloader when the Arduino is reset by the watchdog timer.
 This prevents the DTR pin workaround using the watchdog timer from soft reseting the Arduino into the bootloader.
+It is also required for Arduino and Bluesmirf to agree on the baud rate.
+I recommend using the Optiboot bootloader which sets the baud rate to 192000 matching the default used by Bluesmirf.
+The baud rate for the default bootloader shipped with many Arduinos is 57600.

 The Bluesmirf Bluetooth module is available from Sparkfun.